sesquialtera87/json-simple/README.txt

-Hosts downloads, apidocs, and a basic tutorial.
+Hosts downloads, apidocs, and a basic tutorial at https://cliftonlabs.github.io/json-simple